cisagov/pshtt/README.md

 ./pshtt_cli --output=homeland.csv --debug dhs.gov us-cert.gov usss.gov
 ./pshtt_cli --sorted current-federal.csv
 ```
 Note: if INPUT ends with `.csv`, domains will be read from CSV.
-CSV output will always be written to disk, defaulting to `results.csv`.
+CSV output will always be written to disk (unless --json is specified), defaulting to `results.csv`.

 #### Options
 ```bash